 Migrating Synchronous Loops to Web Workers Safely

 Frontend applications frequently experience main-thread jank when processing large datasets.
 This guide details how to safely migrate synchronous iteration logic to background threads while preserving UI responsiveness.
-Understanding the underlying High-Performance Computation Patterns is critical before refactoring.
-Improper thread offloading introduces hidden latency spikes and memory fragmentation.
+It is part of the CSV & JSON Transform Pipelines section of High-Performance Computation Patterns.
+Improper thread offloading introduces hidden latency spikes and memory fragmentation, so profiling before refactoring is non-negotiable.

 Define the exact bottleneck: main-thread execution exceeding 16ms per frame.
 Establish migration scope and track success metrics like FPS stability, heap delta, and task duration.